ydudu/learngit/readme.txt

-Git is a version control syetem
+Git is a distributed version control syetem
 Git is free software